 The Generate Terrain Data button will reload the terrain at the new angle.
 The original terrain will be removed, and redrawn based on the new angle of the image.

-Generate Terrain Data: This option allows you to reload the terrain data to match the new angle of the rotated image.
-Click this button, once the image is rotated or panned into position, or to restore the Terrain to the original settings if adjusted in the Terrain stage.
+Generate Terrain Data: This option allows you to manually reload the terrain data to match the new location of an adjusted image.
+Click this button once the image is rotated or panned into position, or to restore the Terrain to the original settings if adjusted in the Terrain stage.

 NOTE: Terrain alterations may be needed if the terrain data was captured before the property was developed.